clinicalml/omop-learn/docs/index.md

 ```
 This function takes in the raw sparse tensor of features, filters several times to collect data from the past `d` days for each `d` in `window_lengths`, then sums along the time axis to find the total count of the number of times each code was assigned to a patient over the last `d` days.
 These count matrices are then concatenated to each other to build a final feature set of windowed count features.
 Note that unlike a pure SQL implementation of this kind of feature, omop-learn can quickly rerun the analysis for a different set of windows -- this ability to tune the parameters allows us to use a validation set to determine optimal values and thus significantly increase model performance.

-This feature matrix can then be used with any sklearn modelling pipeline -- see the [example notebook](https://github.com/clinicalml/omop-learn/blob/master/PL2%20Test%20Driver.ipynb) for an example pipeline involving some pre-processing followed by a heavily regularized logistic regression.
+This feature matrix can then be used with any sklearn modelling pipeline -- see the example notebook [End of Life Linear Model Example](https://github.com/clinicalml/omop-learn/blob/master/End%20of%20Life%20Linear%20Model%20Example.ipynb) for an example pipeline involving some pre-processing followed by a heavily regularized logistic regression.
+For an example involving nontemporal features, see the [End of Life Linear Model Example (With Nontemporal Features)](https://github.com/clinicalml/omop-learn/blob/master/End%20of%20Life%20Linear%20Model%20Example%20(With%20Nontemporal%20Features).ipynb).

 ## Code Documentation